Anatolian Shepherd/Lab Mix|Male|10 years old|80 lbs|Adoption Fee $200

 Updates from Foster Home:

 Pupdate 13: Bandit had a wonderful fall Game Day walk with visitors from Illinois.
-We ended off leash in our neighbor’s fenced-in yard, and Bandit went straight for the wood pile, where he proceeded to dive under the tarp, and all we could see was his backend, and tail waving madly.
+We ended off leash in our neighbor’s fenced-in yard, and Bandit went straight for the wood pile, where he proceeded to dive under the tarp, and all we could see was his back end, and tail waving madly.
 There was no barking, no howling, just an intensity about what exactly was under the tarp.
 It was a possum!
 I had visions of death and destruction, but that didn’t happen.
 Yes, Bandit was interested.
 Yes, he dug after the possum retreated, however, I was able to approach him, get his leash on, and we walked away from the wood pile together.
 Afterwards, I checked for any puncture wounds or scratches.
-He was fine.
-And I realized, I think he thought it was a cat.
+He was fine, and I realized he probably thought it was a cat.

 Pupdate 12: Let me tell you about Bandit.